What to keep in mind when making decisions during unprecedented times

 Given many families’ desire to make a difference in times of need, one arena we’ve seen decision-making come into play is philanthropic giving.
 Read about a family who took this time to focus on their group philanthropic efforts and details the specific steps they took and the key takeaways.

-On average, an individual makes 35,000 decisions a day1.
-Now, we are making those decisions under an elevated level of stress and ambiguity.
-The increase in uncertainty and volatility during this unprecedented time has a direct impact on our ability to make effective decisions.
-At Merrill Center for Family Wealth™, we have helped many families take a step back to gain clarity on the “why” behind their decisions, understand the biases that impact their decision- making, and develop a consistent method for making better decisions.
+On average, an individual makes 35,000 decisions a day.1 Now, we are making those decisions under an elevated level of stress and ambiguity.
+The increase in uncertainty and volatility during this unprecedented time can have a direct impact on our ability to make effective decisions.
+At Merrill Center for Family Wealth™, we have helped many families take a step back to gain clarity on the “why” behind their decisions, understand the biases that could impact their decision- making, and develop a consistent method for making better decisions.

 One of the first decisions the Millers were faced with in their philanthropic giving was what they would focus on; what would their mission be?
 They wanted it to be authentic to their family and something that their three young adult children would find compelling.
 To begin, the Millers’ Merrill advisor shared a whitepaper authored by Merrill Center for Family Wealth, “How Do Families Make Effective Wealth Decisions?” which discusses how families and individuals can enhance their own abilities to successfully navigate wealth decisions by starting with the purpose of their wealth.
 Their advisor suggested that they read and discuss the paper as a family to gain a better understanding of what factors go into the decision-making process and the importance of stepping back to clarify the purpose behind a decision as the first step.